Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - 40+: Obese Class III (very severely obese)

 BMI can be misleading, particularly for muscular people.
 It doesn’t take into account how much of your weight is muscle vs. fat, which makes it a faulty measuring system for many athletic people.
-People with a high BMI that feel they are in good condition can get a report from a certified practitioner to have their application assessed.
+If you believe your BMI is an inaccurate representation of your health, you can ask your insurer to reevaluate your rates.

 It’s also important to understand that BMI is not the only factor that is considered by an insurer to determine risk.
-Additional questionnaires, blood tests and a medical checkup may be required by your insurer to further assess your overall health and any other relevant conditions that may lead to an increase in mortality.
+Your insurer will also consider related conditions, such as high blood pressure, diabetes and high cholesterol when determining your rates.

-Life insurance and critical illness insurance can be more difficult to qualify for if you’re overweight and obese, and you’ll likely have to pay a higher premium than someone with a lower BMI.
-Taking the time to compare different providers can help you save — especially if one insurer considers you a lower risk than another.
+Life insurance can be more difficult to qualify for if you’re overweight and obese, and you’ll likely have to pay a higher premium than someone with a lower BMI.
+But insurers have different underwriting guidelines, so it’s worth comparing life insurance companies to find out which one will offer you the best rate.

 Frequently asked questions